precision-sustainable-ag/BuildMaizsim/README.md

 this would open the container in Bash and you can run commands. the model will already be compiled

+If you have started the container and it is running you can interact with it as use docker ps to get the name of the running container in this example, the name is nice_poitras and I am running the command to list the files in the run_01 folder docker exec -it nice_poitras ls ./run_01

-to run the model use:
+ro run a terminal use /bin/bash instead of ls ./run_01 to run the model use:

  ./maizsim ./run_02/runrun_02.dat